Reading time:

 Android

-1. Install and launch Proton Pass.
-Search for the Proton Pass app in the Google Play store, install and then open the app.
+1. Download Proton Pass.
+Search for the Proton Pass app in the Google Play Store and install it.

 Screenshot showing how to download Proton Pass from the Google Play store